ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 {: #domain_cis}

+IBM [Cloud Internet Services](https://console.bluemix.net/docs/infrastructure/cis/getting-started.html#getting-started-with-ibm-cloud-internet-services-cis-) is a uniform platform to configure and manage DNS/GLB/WAF/DDoS for web applications.
+It provides a fast, highly performant, reliable, and secure internet service for customers running their business on IBM Cloud with three main capabilities to enhance your workflow: security, reliability, and performance.

 When deploying a real world application, you will likely want to use your own domain instead of the IBM-provided mybluemix.net domain.
-After you have a custom domain, you can use the DNS servers provided by IBM Cloud Internet Services.
+In this step, after you have a custom domain, you can use the DNS servers provided by IBM Cloud Internet Services.

 1. Buy a domain from a registrar such as [http://godaddy.com](http://godaddy.com).
-2. Open another browser tab and navigate to the [Internet Services application](https://console.bluemix.net/catalog/services/internet-services) in the Bluemix catalog.
+2. Open another browser tab and navigate to the [Internet Services application](https://console.bluemix.net/catalog/services/internet-services) in the {{site.data.keyword.Bluemix_notm}} catalog.
 2. Enter a service name, and click **Create** to create an instance of the service.
 3. When the service instance is provisioned, add your domain URL to the Domain name field, and click **Add domain**.

    ![Add domain](https://console.bluemix.net/docs/api/content/infrastructure/cis/images/overview-add-domain.png?lang=en-US)
 4. When the name servers are assigned, configure your registrar or domain name provider to use the name servers listed.

-5. After you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.
-When the domain's status changes from Pending to Active, you can also use the `dig <your_domain_name> ns` command to verify that the IBM Cloud name servers have taken effect.
+Come back to the tutorial one day later.
+After you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.
+When the domain's status on the Overview page changes from *Pending* to *Active*, you can use the `dig <your_domain_name> ns` command to verify that the IBM Cloud name servers have taken effect. {:tip}

 ## Add Global Load Balancing to the application